peter279k/docker_fhir_validator/README.md

 # Introduction

-It's the source of Docker image for [FHIR Core Validator](https://github.com/hapifhir/org.hl7.fhir.core/releases/)
+It's the source of Docker image for [FHIR Core Validator](https://github.com/hapifhir/org.hl7.fhir.core/releases/).

-And their released versions are compatible with above FHIR Core Validator.
+And their released versions are compatible with above FHIR Core Validator since `6.2.10` version.

 - The Docker image with OpenJDK 11 is available on the [Docker hub](https://hub.docker.com/repository/docker/peter279k/docker_fhir_validator_11).
 - The Docker image with OpenJDK 17 is available on the [Docker hub](https://hub.docker.com/repository/docker/peter279k/docker_fhir_validator_17).